acmoles/portfolio/portfolio/projects/toucanbox.md

 ## Research

 <p class="subtitle">
-  My customer and non-customer interviews consisted of a dialogue to uncover core motivations and usability testing all aspects of the current website.
+  My approach to customer and non-customer interviews consisted of a dialogue to uncover core motivations <em>and</em> usability testing all aspects of the current website.
 </p>

 To supplement this, I collected data insights and stakeholder knowledge from across the business; customer service, website analytics, net promoter score (NPS), customer surveys and the production database, sometimes asking new questions of our data to fill in the gaps (including writing a few database queries of my own).
 Along the way, I captured insights in a central location accessible to the whole organisation.